 When any form of complaint is made against an employee or volunteer, it must be taken seriously.
-The complaint should initially be dealt with by the Headteacher or in their absence the Head of Care and Safeguarding, or in the absence of both of these people, the most senior staff member on site at the time the complaint is made.
+The complaint should initially be dealt with by the Headteacher or in their absence the Head of Care or in the absence of both of these people, the most senior staff member on site at the time the complaint is made.
 If the complaint is against the most senior member of staff on site, then the Chair of Trustees must be informed.
-If the complaint is against the Principal it must be reported to the Chair of Governors through the Bursar and Business Manager.
-Complaints against Governors should be reported directly to the Surrey LADO (0300 123 1650 option 3) by the member of staff.